Antidesma acidum: Description

-The species grows as a shrub or small tree, usually up to 6m tall, rarely up to 10m.
+The species grows as a shrub or small tree, usually up to 6 m tall, rarely up to 10 m.
 The young twigs have fine hairs.
-Obovate to elliptic-oblong papery leaves; upper surface smooth (though rarely surface is pilose), lower surface is pubescent (rarely smooth); dull colour, dries to a yellowish-green; acute to obtuse base (rarely attenuate); rounded to acute to acuminate apex (sometimes mucronate); size usually 5–10 cm, rarely down to 2 cm and up to 21 cm.
+Obovate to elliptic-oblong papery leaves; upper surface smooth (though rarely surface is pilose), lower surface is pubescent (rarely smooth); dull colour, dries to a yellowish-green; acute to obtuse base (rarely attenuate); rounded to acute to acuminate apex (sometimes mucronate); size usually 5-10 cm, rarely down to 2 cm and up to 21 cm.
 Terminal to axillary inflorescences.
-Ellipsoid smooth drupes, 4-6 by 3-4mm, nearly terete to laterally compressed.
+Ellipsoid smooth drupes, 4–6 by 3–4 mm, nearly terete to laterally compressed.
 Flowers in China from May to July, fruiting from June to November.

-Distinguishing characteristics of this species are: the papery dull leaves and their size; domatia are present; the male flowers, at least, have a pubescent disc; usually 2 (rarely 1 or 3) stamens; an absent or small rudimentary ovary; size of the fruit; and female inflorescences and infructescences are usually 2–5 cm, rarely up to 9 cm.
+Distinguishing characteristics of this species are: the papery dull leaves and their size; domatia are present; the male flowers, at least, have a pubescent disc; usually 2 (rarely 1 or 3) stamens; an absent or small rudimentary ovary; size of the fruit; and female inflorescences and infructescences are usually 2-5 cm, rarely up to 9 cm.

 In the southern part of the distribution range, pistillodes are always absent from the male flowers.